-Maintaining this instrument is quite different than what many consumers are used to with a standard trumpet.
+Maintaining this instrument is quite different than what many consumers are used to with a standard-sized version.
 Taking out the piston valves or oiling the valves can be tricky.
 With a traditional model you would simply turn the piston valve, locking it in place.
 When you try to do the same thing with this model you’ll quickly find that it has a couple of different positions that it can be locked into.
 If you don’t know this and fail to make the correct adjustment, you’ll meet a ton of resistance when you try to blow.

 Both of the piston valves have an engraved number.
 The component they belong into also has an engraved number.
 This allows you to match numbers and be sure you are putting the right valve in the right place.
-Still, it can be a bit tricky at first, since you need to match the holes found on the inside of the model to the outside of the trumpet’s piston valve and try a number of locking and turning combinations before you get it right.
+Still, it can be a bit tricky at first, since you need to match the holes found on the inside of the model to the outside of the piston valve and try a number of locking and turning combinations before you get it right.

 While consumers didn’t consider the valves to be a major problem, it was somewhat of an annoyance to have to ensure that the valves were in the correct position.
-Some consumers also noted that there are places in the range where the trumpet’s sound control will need more user concentration.
+Some consumers also noted that there are places in the range where the sound control will need more user concentration.

 Another consumer reported that the valves were sticky at times, but this is likely due to the type of valve oil they used.
-While most consumers rave about the trumpet’s black nickel finish, some were disappointed that there were no other options, like a traditional brass model or something with a vivid color.
+While most consumers rave about the black nickel finish, some were disappointed that there were no other options, like a traditional brass model or something with a vivid color.

-Consumers who are looking for a pocket trumpet package that includes a lot of extras, or who want more color options, should check out the bestselling Sky band-approved brass Bb pocket trumpet, which sells for a comparable price.
+Consumers who are looking for a package that includes a lot of extras, or who want more color options, should check out the bestselling Sky band-approved brass Bb pocket trumpet, which sells for a comparable price.